GeoMOER/moer-bsc-base-r/docs/units/_unit04/unit04-06_exercise.md

 {% include figure image_path="/assets/images/unit_images/u10/loaddata.png" caption="You need to click here" %}

 a) The dataset comprises information on the entity (e.g. country or continent), it's respective code, the year, the annual CO2 emission per capita and the source of the emission.
-First, use the vector given below to remove some non-country entities.
+First, use the vector given below to remove some non-country entities (notify me if you find more than those listed).

 ```
 exclude <- c("Upper-middle-income countries", "European Union (27)","European Union (28)",